floydhub/floyd-docs/docs/examples/dcgan.md

 ## What Next?

 In the original paper the model was trained on the [LSUN](http://www.yf.io/p/lsun) dataset and then, the learned features were used to perform an image classification task on the CIFAR-10 dataset.
 DCGAN was one of the first "stable" model based on GAN and the first which tried to learn features from images in an unsupervised regime.
+GANs is an extremely active research area because they can provide an unlimited amount of high quality data which is necessary to train Deep Learning models.

 {!contributing.md!}